nodejs/node/doc/api/fs.md

 ## Threadpool Usage

-Note that all file system APIs except `fs.FSWatcher()` and those that are explicitly synchronous use libuv's threadpool, which can have surprising and negative performance implications for some applications, see the [`UV_THREADPOOL_SIZE`][] documentation for more information.
+All file system APIs except `fs.FSWatcher()` and those that are explicitly synchronous use libuv's threadpool, which can have surprising and negative performance implications for some applications.
+See the [`UV_THREADPOOL_SIZE`][] documentation for more information.

 ## Class: fs.FSWatcher